Windows Tricks Cheatsheet

 # oh-my-posh init pwsh --config "$env:POSH_THEMES_PATH\agnosterplus.omp.json" | Invoke-Expression

-$ . $PROFILE # If errors open a new PowerShell
+PS> . $PROFILE # If errors, test by opening a new PowerShell

-$ winget upgrade JanDeDobbeleer.OhMyPosh -s winget # Upgrade
+PS> winget upgrade JanDeDobbeleer.OhMyPosh -s winget # Upgrade (do weekly, upgrades are frequent)

 # Add to $PROFILE